dheijl/swyh-rs/README.md

 ### Known problems

+- make sure that your firewall or anti-virus do not block the default incoming HTTP port 5901 for streaming requests (or the port number you configured in the UI if not the default)
 - resizing a window in fltk 1.4 is not ideal, but thanks to @MoAlyousef it is now usable in swyh-rs.
 But if you resize vertically to a very small window you risk losing the horizontal scrollbar in the textbox at the bottom.
 - simultaneous streaming to multiple renderers is only limited by the number of renderer buttons that can be shown in the available space in the window.
 - Kaspersky Antivirus can prevent audio capture, so you may have to add an exception for swyh-rs (thanks @JWolvers).
 - streaming to Logitech Media Server does not work ([issue # 40]( https://github.com/dheijl/swyh-rs/issues/40))
-- streaming to Linn does not work
+- streaming to Linn devices does not work
-- if for some reason your config file gets corrupted you can get a panic on startup when the config file is deserialized.
-The easy fix is to simply delete the config.ini (for older versions) or config.toml (for newer versions).
-You can find it in your home directory in the .swyh-rs folder.
+- if for some reason your config file gets corrupted/invalid it will be replaced with a default configuration at startup instead of panicking when deserializing.

 ### Artwork Credits